Arts & Economic Prosperity ® 5

 A STUDY OF THE ARTS IN FORT WORTH

-This year the Arts Council of Fort Worth has partnered with Americans for the Arts’ to participate in the Arts & Economic Prosperity 5® study.
-What does this study reveal about Fort Worth?
-Our current findings demonstrate how the arts have fared during a robust period of economic recovery and growth.
+In 2015, the Arts Council of Fort Worth partnered with Americans for the Arts to participate in the Arts & Economic Prosperity 5® study.
+What did this study reveal about Fort Worth?
+Our findings demonstrated how the arts fared during a robust period of economic recovery and growth.
 The results are impressive!

 ART MEANS BUSINESS

 The nonprofit arts and culture sector is a $450.6 million industry in Fort Worth.
 This spending—$256 million by nonprofit arts and cultural organizations and an additional $194.7 million in event-related spending by their audiences—supports 14,480 full-time equivalent jobs and generates $27.5 billion in local and state government revenue.